 If you’ve set your sights on a Rat Doxie pup, here’s everything you need to know before you commit.
 And we need to start an official petition to call this particular mixed breed a Roxie!

 Cross-breeds are always a little mysterious.
 Designer dogs are a fairly new invention, and this particular mix has been around for 20-something years.
 It probably originated in the USA, where the designer dog craze is at its strongest.
 To understand the Rat Terrier Dachshund mix, we’ll have to take a closer look at the parent breeds.

 Dachshunds were bred in Germany to rid the country folk of the constant menace that was the badger.
 Dachshund literally means “badger dog,” when translated from German.

-Their silly shape that never fails to inspire new Dachshund memes was adapted to the job that needed to be done.
+Their shape was adapted to get the job done.
 Navigating the narrow tunnels that were homes to badgers was a much more manageable task with short legs and long bodies.
 Their loud bark helped Doxies communicate with their human hunting partners who stayed above the ground while their dogs did the heavy lifting.